-A comprehensive explanation of the claims process and detailed descriptions of all the records can be found on the website: Métis Scrip Records.
+A comprehensive explanation of the claims process and detailed descriptions of all the records can be found on Métis Scrip Records.

 Research in other institutions and online

 Research in published sources

-Search for books on Métis in Collection Search, using authors, titles or subject terms such as:
+Search for books on the Métis in Library Search, using authors, titles or subject terms such as:

 - Métis genealogy